mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Creates a user account.
 The client provides the email address with which this account will be labeled, the two salts, all the stretching parameters, and the resulting SRP verifier.
 Of these values, only the salts and the stretching parameters will be returned to the client when they next log in using `/auth/start`.

+Because the account email is used for key-derivation by both client and server, it is important to deliver it accurately, byte-for-byte.
+To avoid transfer-encoding ambiguity (what does HTTP use, what does the JSON parser do, etc), the email should be transferred as a hex-encoded binary string, just like the salts, tokens, and SRP A/B values.
+For example, "me@example.com" is represented as "6d65406578616d706c652e636f6d", and "andré@example.org" is represented as "616e6472c3a9406578616d706c652e6f7267".

 ___Parameters___

-* email - the primary email for this account
+* email - the primary email for this account (UTF-8 encoded, as hex)
 * srp
     * type - "SRP-6a/SHA256/2048/v1"
     * verifer - the derived SRP verifier